JorgenVatle/bnr-exchange-history/README.md

 This happens on dates like January 1 and 2 of 2019.
 So a request for Jan 2, 2019 will output exchange rates for Dec 31, 2018 which is the most recent past update for the requested date.

+### Multiplier
+The `multiplier` attribute indicates currencies with and without support for decimals.
+For example JPY, with a multiplier of 100, should be rounded off to the closest whole number.

+E.g. If the exchange rate for JPY is 3.7008, a conversion from 150 RON to JPY would be `(150 / 3.7008) * 100`.
+As the
+currency does not support decimals, you'll probably want to round it off. `Math.round((150 / 3.7008) * 100)`